Your Face Sounds Familiar (Greek TV series): Season 7: All Star (2021)

 The seventh season of the show premiered on February 28, 2021.
 This season will feature ten contestants from the previous seasons, as the all stars, six men and four women: from season one are Thanasis Alevras and Krateros Katsoulis, from season two are Lefteris Eleutheriou, Costas Doxas and Betty Maggira, from season three is Mathildi Maggira, from season four is Isaias Matiaba, from season five are Katerina Stikoudi and Ian Stratis and from season six is Tania Breazou.

 The jury voting slightly changed compared to other seasons.
 The traditional voting (3, 4, 5, 6, 7, 8, 9, 10, 11, 12) changed and the jury now awards 2 sets of 7 points, 2 sets of 8 points, 2 sets of 9, 2 sets of 10, a set of 11 points and a set of 12 points.

 Due to the restrictions, social distances and the ongoing lockdown in Greece, there is no live audience.
 While there is no audience in the studio, the audience watches the live show through Zoom and votes from there for their favorite contestant.

 Also, for this season only, the contestants can choose to perform one of their previous season' performances, by pressing the Awesome Card on buzzer.

 After the premiere, Costas Doxas withdrew from the show, reducing the number of participants to 9.
 After Doxas' withdrawal, the jury awards one set of 10 points, instead of two.

+Season 8 (2026)

+The eighth season of the show premiered on 19 April 2026.
+It is hosted, for the first time, by Sakis Rouvas.
+The judging panel consists of Giorgos Theofanous, Renos Haralambidis, Katerina Papoutsaki, and Rena Morfi.

+The season features ten contestants: Dorothea Merkouri, Mariada Pieridi, Panagiotis Rafailidis, Marilou Katsafadou, Idra Kayne, Biased Beast, Memos Begnis, Konstantinos Magklaras, Afroditi Chatzimina, and Alexandros Bourdoumis.

+The last episode was aired on July 5, 2026, and the winner of the season was the actress Marilou Katsafadou.